reindexer

 Base leader elections

 At startup each node begins an elections loop.
-Each elections iteration (elections term) has following steps:
+Each elections’ iteration (elections term) has the following steps:

 Operating as follower

-Once node has became follower it starts checking if leader is available (via timestamp of the last received ping message).
-If leader becomes unavailable, follower initiate new election term.
+Once a node has become a follower, it starts checking if the leader is available (via timestamp of the last received ping message).
+If the leader becomes unavailable, the follower initiates a new election term.

 In follower state node changes roles of each namespace from cluster config to “cluster_replica” and sets corresponding leader ID (i.e. server ID of current leader).
-From this moment all of the follower namespaces are readonly for anyone except cluser leader.
+From this moment all the follower namespaces are readonly for anyone except cluster leader.

 Any request, which requires write access will be proxied to leader and executed on the leader’s side.

-Requests, which doesn’t require write access (and request to system namespaces) will be executed localy.
+Requests that do not require write access (and requests to system namespaces) will be executed locally.

 Operating as leader

-When initial sync is done, leader start to synchronize followers.
-Same as for asynchronizous replication there are 3 different mechanics for data synchronization: force sync, WAL sync and online updates.
-Leader continues to replicate data, while it won’t recieve request for manual re-elections or error in consensus.
-In both of this situations node will initiate new elections term.
+When initial sync is done, the leader starts to synchronize followers.
+Same as for asynchronous replication there are 3 different mechanics for data synchronization: force sync, WAL sync and online updates.
+The leader continues to replicate data until it receives a request for manual re-elections or an error in consensus.
+In both of these situations, the node will initiate a new election term.

 Guarantees